-The term of the President shall be for two (2) years.
-The president is eligible for election to a consecutive twoyear term.
-The Vice President and the Secretary and Treasurer shall be elected annually.
-Should the President be unable to complete the term, the Vice President shall complete the unexpired term and is then eligible for election to 2 two-year terms as President.
-Newly elected officers and Directors of the Association shall take office at the conclusion of the Annual Meeting and Summer Conference activities.

-- A. Term of Office for Area Vice Presidents: The term of office for Area Vice Presidents shall be two (2) years and they shall be elected by the delegate body at the Annual Meeting.
-Area I and Area 3 shall elect in the odd-numbered years, and Area 2 and Area 4 shall elect in the even-numbered years. - B. Term of Office to the Board of Directors: An Association Director shall be elected for a two-year term.
-The Councils designated in Article #7 with an odd number shall elect in the odd years, and the Councils designated in Article #7 with an odd number shall elect in the even years. - C. Term of Office for Councils: Council Chairperson, Vice Chairperson, Secretary and Treasurer shall be elected for a two (2) year term by members of each respective Council.
+- A. President and Officers: The term of the President shall be a two-year term.
+The President is eligible for election to a maximum of two (2) consecutive two-year terms.
+The term of the Vice President, Secretary and Treasurer is one year.
+Officer elections shall be held at the Annual Meeting of the Delegates.
+Should the President be unable to complete his/her term, the Vice President shall complete the unexpired term and is then eligible for election to a maximum of two (2) consecutive two-year terms as President.
+Newly elected Officers and Directors of the Association shall take office at the conclusion of the Annual Meeting and Summer Training Conference activities. - B. Area Vice Presidents: The term of office for Area Vice Presidents shall be two (2) years.
+They shall be elected by the Delegate's from their area at the Annual Meeting.
+Area 1 and Area 3 shall elect in the odd-numbered years, and Area 2 and Area 4 shall elect in the even-numbered years. - C. Board of Directors: An Association Director shall be elected for a two-year term.
+The Councils designated in Article #7 with an odd number shall elect in the odd years, and the Councils designated in Article #7 with an even number shall elect in the even years.
+Association Directors are elected prior to the Annual Delegate Meeting by each respective Council. - D. Councils: Council Chairperson, Vice Chairperson, Secretary and Treasurer shall be elected for a two (2) year term by members of each respective Council.
 The offices of the Secretary and Treasurer may be held by the same person.
 The Council Officers shall be elected as designated in Article #7 with odd numbered Councils electing in odd years, and the Councils designated in Article #7 with an even number electing in even years.
-All Council Officers must be a duly elected member of a governing body of a Soil and Water Conservation District in good standing with the Association at the time they are elected.
-Council Officer elections shall occur prior to the Annual Meeting and shall occur during the months of March, April or May to provide sufficient time for the names and addresses of those elected to be reported by the Council Secretary to the Secretary of the Association no later than two (2) weeks prior to the June Board of Directors meeting.
+All Council Officers must be a duly elected member of a governing body of a Soil and Water Conservation District in good membership standing with the Association at the time they are elected.
+Council Officer elections shall occur prior to the Annual Meeting and shall occur during the months of March, April, or May to provide sufficient time for the names and addresses of those elected to be reported by the Council Secretary to the Secretary of the Association no later than two (2) weeks prior to the June Board of Directors meeting.